checkout process

 Incorporating a multi-step checkout page into your ecommerce site will usually include a progress indicator, bars, or steps.

-A progress bar of any kind shows customers where they are in the checkout process and how many steps remain.
+A progress bar shows customers where they are in the checkout process and how many steps remain.
 This can help you reduce anxiety and keep customers engaged and motivated to proceed with their purchase.

 multi-step Flux checkout modern